Vibing Cat (VCAT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Vibing Cat Historical Price

-According to the latest data gathered on Vibing Cat live price page, the current price of Vibing Cat is 0.138276USD.
-The circulating supply of Vibing Cat(VCAT) is 1.22M VCAT , giving it a market capitalization of $169.06K.
+According to the latest data gathered on Vibing Cat live price page, the current price of Vibing Cat is 0.107848USD.
+The circulating supply of Vibing Cat(VCAT) is 1.22M VCAT , giving it a market capitalization of $131.86K.

 The Vibing Cat Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of VCAT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.